homieiot/convention/convention.md

 #### Device hierarchy

 Devices can be organized in parent-child relationships.
 These are expressed via the device attributes `root`, `parent`, and `children`.
-In any parent-child tree there is only one "root" device, which is the top level device that has no parent, but only children.
+In any parent-child tree, there is only one "root" device, which is the top-level device that has no parent, but only children.

 Example: a ZWave bridge (`id = "bridge"`), which exposes a ZWave device with a dual-relay (`id = "dualrelay"`), which respectively control Light1 (`id = "light1"`) and Light2 (`id = "light2"`).
 So there are 4 devices in total.